OnyxLib/Grid-Empire-World-Planner/README.md

 :bangbang: **[WIP]** :bangbang:
 <br/>
 <br/>
-This application is a personal project independent from the main game **Grid Empire**!
+The Grid Empire World Planner is a personal project independent from the main game **Grid Empire**!
 <br/>
 <br/>
 This repository was made to make accessing the application easier and more transparent.
 Because this a personal project, updates & merging pull reuqests will come whenever I am available.
 Feel free to contribute to the code or add to the tile/background list (dm me in the GE discord).